Tarsiciosh/EssentialFeed/README.md

 - global search for intenal an remove it globally
 - run teh test
-[remove redundant internal access control declarations] [replace depricated initializer]
+[remove redundant internal access control declarations] [replace depricated initializer for Data]
 - no more warnings
-- change the compactMapValues
-[replace `reduce` implementation to remove `nil` values from the dictionary with the `compactMapValues` method]
+- change the reduce code with the new compactMapValues [replace `reduce` implementation to remove `nil` values from the dictionary with the `compactMapValues` method]
 - serach for Result (custom)
 - LoadFeedResult (transform into a typealias) Result<[FeedImage], Error>